procopioos/ftpliteserver/README.md

 # FTPLite Server
-A lite FTP Server made in Python.
+A lite FTP Server made in Python3.
 It includes a simple UI.

 ## How to install:
 Don't panic: here's a step to step guide.<br>